greenelab/phenoplier/data/README.md

 ## Data description

 * `input/`: contains data downloaded from other projects (PhenomeXcan and MultiPLIER), usually with minor changes (such as filtering genes that contain NaN, etc) or no changes at all.
-Data is provided in binary and text formats.
+Data is provided in both binary and text formats.
 We always used binary formats, and text formats are provided for convenience (although always imply some loss of information since decimal places are reduced).
 The files are:
   * `input/phenomexcan/smultixcan-mashr-zscores.*`: this is one version of matrix **M** shown in Figure 1 in the manuscript (genes *x* traits).